swissmanu/mse-thesis/content/thesis.md

 2. To identify usability issues not detected during development
 3. To collect unstructured feedback on prototype and gather ideas for its further development

 Unfortunately, one subject could not get the extension prototype running on their machine.
 With the other two subjects left, I was able to verify the first two goals nonetheless.
-None of them used manual print statements during the usability test.
+None of the participants used manual print statements during the usability test.
 Additionally, the evaluation of the test sessions revealed ten new usability issues.
 Four of them prevailed for both subjects, hence I classified them as major.
-The complete list of identified usability issues is available in [Appendix @sec:paper-2-supplementary].
+The complete list of identified usability issues is part of [Appendix @sec:paper-2-supplementary].

 I triaged the feedback from all three subjects and created items in the feature backlog for the upcoming Distribution phase accordingly.
 With this, the last goal was reached as well.